nbicocchi/learn-microservices/modules/software-architectures/slides/1 - Introduction to microservices.md

 ### Distributed Transactions Patterns
 - **Saga**: Manages distributed transactions by coordinating a series of local transactions, using either event-based or command-based approaches.
 - **Two-Phase Commit (2PC)**: Ensures distributed consistency by first preparing all participating services for a transaction, then committing it only if all services are ready.
-- **Event Sourcing**: Uses events to represent state changes, allowing systems to rebuild state from a log of past events, offering strong auditability and consistency.
-- **Compensating Transaction**: Provides a "rollback" mechanism for distributed transactions, where a failure in one service triggers compensating actions to undo previous steps.

 ### DevOps Patterns
 - **CI/CD Pipeline**: Automates the process of code integration, testing, and deployment to ensure faster, reliable, and frequent releases (e.g., Jenkins, GitLab CI).